 The standard lower eyelid lift is designed for patients with more significant loose skin and/or bulging fat of the lower eyelids.
 Compared to pinch blepharoplasty, a standard blepharoplasty incision is longer, yet still well hidden just under the lower eyelash line.
 Skin and underlying muscle are elevated together as a flap to access bulging fat which is removed.
 Excess skin and muscle are also excised.
 The incision is closed with very fine sutures.
 The stitches are removed 3 to 5 days later.

 This lower eyelid lift is ideally suited for patients who primarily have bulging fat with no significant loose or excess skin.
-Unlike the skin incisions seen in pinch and standard blepharoplasty, the transconjunctival incision is placed inside the eyelid, well hidden within the conjunctiva.
+Unlike the skin incisions seen in a pinch and standard blepharoplasty, the transconjunctival incision is placed inside the eyelid, well hidden within the conjunctiva.
 The eye itself is protected during surgery.
 Because the incisions are internally placed, there are no sutures to remove and no external, visible scars.
 Eyelid muscle integrity and overall lid support are also better preserved.
-Transconjunctival blepharoplasty is not only very safe but allows for fat removal without entering or disrupting the skin, muscle and fibrous support layer of the lower eyelid.
-This procedure can effectively reduce eyelid “bags” with less tissue disruption, lower risk and faster recovery.
+Transconjunctival blepharoplasty is not only very safe but allows for fat removal without entering or disrupting the skin, muscle, and fibrous support layer of the lower eyelid.
+This procedure can effectively reduce eyelid “bags” with less tissue disruption, lower risk, and faster recovery.

 Combined Transconjunctival and Pinch Blepharoplasty

 Sometimes, transconjunctival lower lid blepharoplasty is combined with a pinch blepharoplasty of the upper eyelids when excess skin and fat bags are both present.
 One must be realistic and expect a modest improvement.